 When Not to Try for a Cheap Flight

-Some routes, dates, and booking scenarios don’t reward extensive searching.
-Holiday periods (Christmas, New Year, Thanksgiving, major local holidays) on popular leisure routes are genuinely expensive — airlines know demand is inelastic and price accordingly.
-If you must fly at Christmas, book as early as possible (6 months or more out) rather than hunting for deals that generally don’t emerge.
-Similarly, last-minute bookings on routes with high business demand (short-haul business corridors like New York–Chicago, London–Amsterdam, Sydney–Melbourne) are expensive because airlines know business travelers have limited alternatives and limited flexibility.
-For these scenarios, budget airlines are often the best option regardless of search timing.
+Some routes, dates, and booking scenarios simply don’t reward extensive searching.
+Holiday periods (Christmas, New Year, Thanksgiving, major local holidays) on popular leisure routes stay expensive — airlines know demand is inelastic and price accordingly.
+If you have to fly at Christmas, book as early as you can (six months or more out) rather than chasing deals that rarely materialize.
+The same goes for last-minute bookings on high-demand business corridors (New York–Chicago, London–Amsterdam, Sydney–Melbourne): they cost more because airlines know business travelers have few alternatives and little flexibility.
+In those cases, a budget airline is often the smarter call regardless of search timing.
+For the bigger picture on stretching a travel budget, see our budget travel guide for the USA.